 Leave a comment

-Have you tried any creative uses of framing you’d like to tell us about?
+Have you tried any creative uses of photography framing you’d like to tell us about?
 It’s always great to hear new ideas.

 If this article has helped you to understand framing in photography composition, please let us know in the comments – we love to hear good news!